|

 Added

-I have long dreamed of an airstrip in the back yard and a hangar next to the
+Like many pilots, I had long dreamed of an airstrip in the back yard and a hangar next to the house.

-house.
-With the house almost done, I'm in the process of building a hangar at a
+With the house almost done, in 2009 I began construction of a hangar at a

 private